 Our mission is to enable all Utah students to become proficient in the area of literacy for the purposes of reaching their individual potential and becoming successful citizens in today's world.

-The Utah Core Standards for English Language Arts (ELAs) have been revised as of June, 2013.
-They now include standards for handwriting in grades K-5.
-The Standards referring to Literacy in History/Social Studies, Science, and Technical Subjects were not revised.
+Core Standards for English Language Arts and Literacy in History/Social Studies, Science, and Technical Subjects

 Utah State Board of Education (USBE) is offering online several courses in partnership with Utah Education Network (UEN) for elementary teachers in Utah.